 There are certain steps you need in your regimen if you want to achieve a wash and go that lasts.

-Although I’m only 9 months into my natural hair journey, I feel like I’ve finally perfected my wash and go’s and now I’m more confident to share these tips with you.
+I feel like I’ve finally perfected my wash and go and now I’m more confident to share these tips with you.
 Here are some tips you can start practicing today so you can achieve a poppin’ wash and go!